-pygtc is compatible with Python 2.7 and 3.6 and requires the following packages:
+pygtc is compatible with Python 2.7 and 3.6 or greater and requires the following packages:

 Downloading and installing¶